BartlomiejZaczek/weather-api/README.md

 Application will first find location by city.
 If city parameter is ommited and location is instead specified as LATITUDE,LONGITUDE location will be specified by geographical coordinates<br /><br />
 Endpoints are accessible through Swagger documentation at endpoint: ```http://localhost:8080/api/docs```
 <br /><br />
 **For development purposes use dev profile on port 8081.
-Active profile can be changed in application.properties.**
+Active profile can be changed in application.properties.
+Only "2024-01-10" date is available on dev.**